+Speeding Ticket.
 Let's take for example a speeding ticket.
 In New Jersey, if you were going no more than 14 mph above the limit, there is an exposure of

 No-Point Ticket.
 Now, let's suppose you wanted to avoid those points.
 If you have not plead to an "unsafe operation" in the past five (5) years, then it will be a first offense, and have a penalty of

 With a minimum fine, that comes to $333, instead of $83.
 If you have plead to this once before in the past five (5) years and are a second offender, then the fine is $100 to $250, so with minimums, it would be $383.

 If you get a ticket that carries points, you should pull your driving abstract and consider your options.
 Many times a simple two point ticket will not have any significant impact.
 When looking at your abstract, consider the following:

-The bottom line here is that in most instances a couple points on your license is not the end of the world.
-If you received a ticket in Camden, Gloucester, or Salem County, New Jersey, and are looking for an attorney to represent you, feel free to give me a call at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss what course of action is best for you before making any decisions.
+But if you already have lots of points on your record, or are facing 4 or 5 points for speeding, you should get a lawyer.
+If you you received the ticket in Burlington, Camden, Gloucester, Salem or Cumberland County, call me at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss what course of action is best for you before making any decisions.